 If it’s under 14.2, depending on how much under, let’s just say 13.2, that means your alternator isn’t strongly charging the battery.
 It’ll still charge it because it’s still above the 12.6 volts, but it’s not going to be enough to charge it when you run accessories such as your headlights or radio.

 Next, while your car is running put on a load to the battery and alternator.
-Turn on your headlights, radio, off-road lights ( if you have ).
+Turn on your headlights, radio, and off-road lights (if you have).
 The readings shouldn’t drop too much.
 We want to make sure the voltage doesn’t go below 13 volts.
 If it doesn’t go below 13 volts, your alternator is in great condition.

-- First off you want to check out the connections on the terminals.
+First off you want to check out the connections on the terminals.
 If there is dirt on your terminals, sand them and get a really good connection.
-Sometimes the connection isn’t good, and that’ll cause the alternator to have a hard time charging the battery.
+Sometimes the connection isn’t good, and that’ll causes the alternator to have a hard time charging the battery.

-- Check for any corrosion or damage to the wires, any frayed wires, any kinked wires.
+Check for any corrosion or damage to the wires, any frayed wires, or any kinked wires.
 All that stuff could cause a problem.